yossariansubfear/Optimal-Forecast-Reconcilliation-for-Grouped-Time-Series-Data/README.md

   Eg: Total Bicycle sales can be disaggregated by country , then within each country by state ,within each state by region and so on till the outlet level.

+Please go through the PDF of presentation to undertand how data is structured.